First-principles insights into the atomic structure of carbon-nitrogen-oxygen complex color centers in silicon: Results

 \subsection{Motif-based search for the reaction involving self-interstitials}

 As experimental findings suggest that no additional impurity species are involved in the formation of the N2 center, we constrain our search to the involvement of an additional self-interstitial atom.
-Because of the close energy range of the stable isolated $\text{Si}_\text{i}$ defect configurations (see Fig.~\ref{fig:single_form}), the reaction path for the $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}$ complex is more complicated than the one-dimensional dissociation path projections examined before.
+Because of the close energy range of the stable isolated $\text{Si}_\text{i}$ defect configurations (see Fig. S1 in the Supplemental Material~\cite{SM}), the reaction path for the $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}$ complex is more complicated than the one-dimensional dissociation path projections of the C-N complex.
 The large variety of the self-interstitial positions is also reflected in their aggregation.
 Previous calculations on tri-interstitial aggregations identified four low-energy structures~\cite{Carvalho_2005, Santos_2016, Baron_2022}.
 These are the I3-I bond-centered (bc), I3-II tetrahedral (tetra), I3-IV Humble (Hu), and I3-V extended (ext) shown in the upper row of Fig.~\ref{fig:motif}.
 Given the complexity of the possible interaction space, we assume that a motif-based search starting from the four lowest energy self-interstitial aggregate structures, and replacing two silicon atoms in their core structure with a carbon and a nitrogen atom, will result in the lowest energy structures of the $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}$ complex.
+Further details on the initial search for the most favorable configurations and the construction of the model structures in this screening are available in Sec.
+III of the Supplemental Material~\cite{SM}, where the calculated configurations are visualized in Fig. S4 and the corresponding energies are listed in Table SI.
 This method indeed results in four compact structures close in energy (see Fig~\ref{fig:aggregation}).
 The corresponding structures with the largest binding energies are visualized under their parent I3 defect motifs in Fig.~\ref{fig:motif}.
 We define the binding energy of the additional self-interstitial defect with respect to the isolated $\text{C}_\text{i}\text{N}_\text{i}$ core structure and the isolated self-interstitial in their neutral charge states.
-As the "extended" and "tetra" labelled structures result in a large modification of the electronic structure of the $\text{C}_\text{i}\text{N}_\text{i}$ core (see explanation in section~\ref{sec:optical}), we select the bond-centered "bc" and Humble "Hu" structures as promising candidates for the $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}$ defect core when interactions with interstitial oxygen is concerned in the next section.
+As the "ext" and "tetra" labelled structures result in a large modification of the electronic structure of the $\text{C}_\text{i}\text{N}_\text{i}$ core (see explanation in section~\ref{sec:optical}), we select the bond-centered "bc" and Humble "Hu" structures as promising candidates for the $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}$ defect core when interactions with interstitial oxygen is concerned in the next section.